Dunning-Read-Natural-Area-PAC/dunningnatural.org/docs/Deployment.md

 ## GitHub Actions

-GitHub Actions workflows build the static site and update infrastructure (just CloudFlare, really).
+GitHub Actions workflows build the static site and update infrastructure.

 If changes to the infrastructure are required, this needs to be approved by someone listed as a reviewer on the `Infra - Prod` environment.